toeverything/OctoBase/apps/handbook/src/tour_api.md

 # Tour of the API

-See how Jwst API fit together and learn best practices for combining them.
+See how JWST API fit together and learn best practices for combining them.

 ## Get Workspace